In Memoriam: Charlie Munger

 Discipline and patience

-Finally, we emphasize that none of the lessons summarized here are tricks or shortcuts that make investing easy.
+Finally, we emphasize that none of the lessons summarized here are tricks or shortcuts that make investing easier.
 Despite the simplicity of the recommendations, their implementation requires constant effort over long periods.
-This is yet another mental model that can be easily incorporated: true human excellence is achieved through decades of dedication to self-development, and not through magical methods that allow quick results.
-Developing vast knowledge depends on thousands of hours invested in accumulating information in memory and human intelligence requires a certain methodological polish to be used to its maximum potential.
+This is another mental model that can be easily incorporated: true human excellence is achieved through decades of dedication to self-development, not through magical methods that allow for quick results.
+Developing vast knowledge depends on thousands of hours invested in accumulating information in memory, and human intelligence requires a certain amount of methodological refinement to be used to its full potential.

 Therefore, the best investors will naturally be those who adopt good methods and dedicate their lives to studies and constant self-development.

-“To get what you want, you have to deserve it.
-The world is not yet a crazy enough place to reward a bunch of undeserving people.” – Charlie Munger
+"To get what you want, you have to earn it.
+The world isn't a crazy enough place yet to reward a bunch of undeserving people." – Charlie Munger

-We are deeply grateful to Charlie Munger for his shared knowledge and life example.
-May his memory and philosophy remain alive for generations and generations of investors.
+We are deeply grateful to Charlie Munger for his shared knowledge and example of life.
+May his memory and philosophy live on for generations of investors to come.